IOTA electric car charging station successfully tested in Netherlands

-The first electric car charging station that uses IOTA payment technology has been tested with a special-built mini-Tesla hardware in Netherlands.
+The first electric car charging station that uses IOTA payment technology has been tested with specially-built mini-Tesla hardware in the Netherlands.
 The test is a proof-of-concept about how Tangle blockchain can be used for Machine-to-Machine (M2M) interactions, including secure data transfer, fee-less real-time micropayments.

 This technology is targeted at electrical cars and regular cars would need a special type of hardware to use the IOTA charger.
 The charger also utilizes a charging cable specially developed in e-Mobility ISO 15118 communication standard between car and charger to set up a connection.

-The charger has hardware that allows to establish TCP/IP connection with a car in order to facilitate payment and exchange of data.
+The charger has hardware that allows the establishment of a TCP/IP connection with a car in order to facilitate payment and exchange of data.

 They are currently implementing a QR-code display top allow charging and payment.

-Finally, it will be available for public to charge their cars and if an electric car is not equiped with this hard and software, the owners can still charge the car by sending IOTA tokens directly to the charger using the normal wallet.
+Finally, it will be available for the public to charge their cars and if an electric car is not equipped with this hard and software, the owners can still charge the car by sending IOTA tokens directly to the charger using the normal wallet.

 The testing was done at the ElaadNL test site which was opened on April this year by the State Secretary for Infrastructure and Water Management, Stientje van Veldhoven.

-The charging station is part of several other smart technologies on the ElaadNL site, which include all types of charging stations used in the public area in Netherelands.
+The charging station is part of several other smart technologies on the ElaadNL site, which include all types of charging stations used in the public area in the Netherlands.
 These include a “fast charger, charging island, a battery” and a pair of charging lanterns.

 IOTA has also been testing a variety of other technologies including a digital car pass tested in partnership with Volkswagen.
 The CarPass, which would launch in 2019, would allow hosting and sharing of telematics data on the blockchain.
 This includes data such as where the car went, what it did, and how it was treated.

-The system can therefore help prevent milage tampering and odometer fraud that is current in the vehicle market.
+The system can, therefore, help prevent milage tampering and odometer fraud that is currently in the vehicle market.